cissa-unimelb/info/role-descriptions.md

 ### First Year Officer

 The First Year Officer is in charge of ensuring we have a strong connection with first year computing students.
 Starting out at uni in an unfamiliar degree can be tough!
 The First Year Officer is a current first year student (as of the AGM) who’s keen to run events that help make our future first year students’ lives better!
 Note that this may mean they’ll be in their second year in Semester 1 2019 - that is perfectly fine!
-You’ll be responsible for a subcommittee of first year first semester students too :)
+You’ll be responsible for a subcommittee of first-year, first-semester students too :)

 **Key Responsibilities**

-- Manages team of ~2 first year subcommittee members
+- Manages a team of ~2 first year subcommittee members
 - Liaises with student reps in first year computing subjects
 - Leads initiatives such as the Mentorship program and First Year Social events